dct2012/4wm/README.md

 TODO
 ----

-Work on steam
+* Work on steam
   * games
     * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa

-Work on menu.
+* Work on menu.
   * limit string length to rectangle/tile width.
   * add user defined fonts in Xdefaults.

-Add a way to pipe desktopinfo to a panel like xmonad.
+* Add a way to pipe desktopinfo to a panel like xmonad.

-Start breaking things into seperate files.
+* Start breaking things into seperate files.
   * look for conditional statements that can be moved to preprocessor conditionals.
   * preprocessor conditions for function/variables/etc.
   * overall organization.
+    * find a way to keep config.h one file and have no warnings.

-Work on floating layout.
+* Work on floating layout.

 Bugs
 ----